-Dress code and general behaviour:
+Dress code and general behaviour

 Lay Vicars should be in sympathy with the Christian ethos.
-They must be aware at all times of the importance of discretion in conduct and behaviour, especially with all under-18s, and will be required to have enhanced DBS clearance, and to undertake safeguarding training as necessary.
+They must be aware at all times of the importance of discretion in conduct and behaviour, and will be required to have enhanced DBS clearance, and to undertake safeguarding training as necessary.
 Lay vicars should be smartly presented at all times, especially when working with the Choristers or the general public.
 Black shoes are to be worn at all services and concerts, and it expected that a white shirt and tie will be worn on Sundays.

-Candidate Profile
+Candidate profile